 How much does an intranet cost?
 Licensing is only one part of the cost equation.
 Include expenses like implementation, configuration, user training, ongoing support, and potential customizations when evaluating intranet pricing.
 A lower upfront cost can lead to higher long-term expenses if the platform is difficult to maintain or lacks critical features.
 A clear ROI depends on understanding the full investment.

-10. Test before you decide
+9. Test the intranet platform before you decide

-Run a trial with real users
+Run a pilot with real users

 Choosing the right intranet platform doesn’t have to be overwhelming, especially when your decision is grounded in real workforce needs.
 At Social Edge Consulting, we help organizations evaluate intranet platforms by cutting through the noise of vendor feature lists and focus on what truly matters: how your employees work, what they need, and how your intranet can support them every day.